 3. Compile literature host records of caterpillar species to rank tree candidates for shade coffee in terms of their ability to support insect herbivores.

-That grant will expire in September, but on March 6, Tallamy and Rice applied for a second year of funding.
+That grant expired, but Tallamy and Rice applied for more funding.
 If approved, they would use the new funding to compare the conservation value of shade species in different neotropical coffee growing regions.
 They would do that by continuing to monitor insect production in a Nicaraguan test garden, establish new common gardens within or near Cerulean Warbler Bird Reserve in Colombia and communicate their findings to coffee growers throughout the neotropical coffee growing areas at formal symposia, on a dedicated website, and in newsletter publications.

 How will Tallamy and Rice know if their efforts are making a difference?
 One way would be to improve the criteria for shade coffee farms and the coffee they produce to be labeled bird-friendly.
 "It's that important to me," Tallamy said.